 8:30 am – 5:00 pm

 Prospective students are invited to visit campus to learn more about our school and department and connect with current faculty, students and staff.
-Health Behavior sessions include faculty roundtables on topics such as global health, health equity in the arts, cancer survivorshi[ and intervention, adolescent health and more.
+Health Behavior sessions include program overviews, faculty roundtables, and student panels.
+View the schedule for details.